IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 You have you non-persistent Caasandra cluster ready!!

-If you want to reate persistent Cassandra clusters, pelase move forward.
+If you want to create persistent Cassandra clusters, pelase move forward.
 Before proceeding to the next steps, delete your Cassandra Replication Controller.

 ```bash
 $ kubectl delete rc cassandra